spryker/docker-sdk/docs/07-deploy-file/03-deploy-file-inheritance-common-use-cases.md

 ```
 ***

-## Delete region:
+## Deleting regions
-If you need to remove one or several regions, you can't use the default template(`deploy.base.template.yml`).
-You need to init yours with specific regions.
+If you need to remove one or more regions, instead of using the default `deploy.base.template.yml` template, you need to init a custom one with specific regions.
 ***

-## Disabling services:
+## Disabling services

-If you need to disable one of services, you need to add service data in your deploy file or import new file with service data:
+To disable a service, you need to add service data to the main deploy file or include a dedicated deploy file with service data.

-### Extend basic deploy file **deploy.dev.yml**
+### Extending the main deploy file to disable a service

+**deploy.dev.yml**
 ```yaml
 version: '0.1'